(approved by the membership on April 18, 2021)

 Section 3.
 Officers

 - a) There shall be three officers: Chairperson, Treasurer and Secretary.
-After the Board of Directors is elected at the Annual Meeting in April, the Board shall choose the officers to serve until the next Annual Meeting.
+After the Board of Directors is elected at the Annual Meeting in April, the Board shall choose the officers to serve through the next fiscal year.

 - Terms: Each officer shall serve for a term of one year and may be elected to the same position consecutively no more than three terms.